js-works/novo-ui/README.md

 # novo-ui

-A R&D project to evaluate a special web component API for developing browser-based UIs, using an alternative to hook functions, called "extensions".
+A R&D project to evaluate a special web widget API for developing browser-based UIs, using an alternative to hook functions, called "extensions".
 <br />
 The main advantages of the new API (= using "extensions" instead of "hooks") are: